UNLSurge/SocialUnrestMAS/README.md

 1. Install the Repast Symphony software for Eclipse IDE.
 [Installation Docs Here](https://repast.github.io/download.html).
 2. Open project **SocialUnrest** with Eclipse IDE.
-3. Press the drop-down menu in the run buttton and choose "SocialUnrest Model", this will open up the RepastMain display.
+3. Press the drop-down menu in the run button and choose "SocialUnrest Model", this will open up the RepastMain display.
-4. The project includes the xml files for display setup.
+4. The project includes the xml files for the simulation setup.
+If not found, setup your own as follows:
+   - Right-click **Data Loaders**, click on **Set Data Loader**.
+   - Choose **Custom ContextBuilder Implementation**, press **Next** and select the `UnrestBuilder` class (or your own class that you might have built).
 5. Click the initialize button, this will load the data from the filePath, given in the `UnrestBuilder`.
 6. Change different simuation parameters and click Play.
 The change in the intensties is shown as change in the color of the events.
+If the color styling is not working, create the display:
+   - Right-click **Displays**, click **Add Display**.
+   - Choose the projection type.
+In our case, it is `GIS`.
+You can add multiple projections types.
+Click **Next**.
+   - In the Agent Selection panel, Choose the agent classes you want to display.
+(In our case, it's the `Event` class only).
+Click **Next**.
+   - In the Agent Style panel, you can assign color themes and shapes to the agents.
+Click on the **Edit...** button, this will further open the styling control panel.
+   - Click on the drop-down menu next to the **Mark Size** option and select `markSize`.
+Then click on the **Range Style** tab, set **Attribute** to `intensity`, change **Classes** to `8`.

 You can add GIS layers from the display panel.
 Again, reading the getting-started document is reccomended.